-How Do I Start a Lawsuit In Small Claims Court?
+How Do I Start a Case In Small Claims Court?

-A Small Claims Court Lawsuit Starts By Issuing a Plaintiff's Claim Document and Then Serving the Document Upon the Other Side.
+Suing In Small Claims Court Starts With Issuing a Plaintiff's Claim Document and Serving the Plaintiff's Claim On the Defendant.
 After Service Upon the Defendant, An Affidavit of Service Is Filed With the Court.

-Although the Small Claims Court is, generally, thought of as a court with relatively informal processes that are simple enough for people to do without assistance from a lawyer or paralegal, there are many potential pitfalls as things to think about.
-Things to think about include:
+Although many people think of the the Small Claims Court as relatively informal, and some legal issues are simple enough that laypeople can handle a case without needing assistance from a lawyer or paralegal, there are concerns to think about.
+Things to think carefully about include:

-- What if I lose the lawsuit?
+- What if I lose the case?

-- What if I lose and legal costs are awarded against me?
+- What if I lose and the Defendant seeks costs against me?

-- What if the Defendant includes a 'third party'?
+- What if the Defendant sues another person as a 'third party'?

-- What if I name someone wrong?
+- What if I get a name wrong?

-- What if the case is more complicated than expected?
+- What if the case becomes more complicated than originally expected?

 The above questions, and many more, deserve careful review before haphazardly starting a lawsuit.
-Understanding and carefully reviewing the potential complications, considerations, and consequences, before starting a lawsuit is highly important.
+Diligent review of these questions and the potential pitfalls are highly important before getting started.